team-ebi/spacehop/README.md

 Users can send a message to business owners and find more info in the main menu (like our team page!):<br>
 <img width="250" alt="logo" src="./client/public/DEMO_chat.gif">

-Businesses owners can register their business details by clicking on Business Profile from the main menu:<br>
+Business owners can register their business details by clicking on Business Profile from the main menu:<br>
 <img width="250" alt="logo" src="./client/public/DEMO_addbusiness.gif">

 Once registered, business owners can manage their profile and availability from the business profile page:<br>